meco-group/mit-impact-2024/index.md

 ### Registration

 Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation.

+**Registration is free**, but **limited to students/researchers/professors associated to MIT**.

 Use the following button to register:

 <a href="https://forms.office.com/e/uEVeKAjS2k" type="button" class="btn btn-primary d-lg-inline-block my-lg-0" target="_blank">Click here to register for the workshop</a>